daryllxd/lifelong-learning/programming/ruby/design/policy-objects.md

 #### Comments

 With a Result or Either type, you can communicate more information about why something happened.
-In Ruby, this would mean returnign a tuple of `(true/false, String)` instead of just a bool.
+In Ruby, this would mean returning a tuple of `(true/false, String)` instead of just a bool.